-The remaining three categories address each school board's ability to respond to its population of students with special education needs.
+The remaining four categories address each school board's ability to respond to its population of students with special education needs.
 This is done by recognizing external factors that affect the school board's ability to meet these needs.
-These three categories include: Remote and Rural Adjustment, Indigenous Education Grant Adjustment, and French-language School Board Adjustment.
-For example, under the Remote and Rural Adjustment, a component of this allocation generates more funding for school boards whose schools are further apart.
+These four categories include: Remote and Rural Adjustment, Indigenous Education Grant Adjustment, French-language School Board Adjustment, and a new Northern Adjustment.
+For example, the Northern Adjustment, provides funding to all northern school boards and school authorities to address the challenges associated with providing programs and / or services to students with special education needs in Northern Ontario.

-For more detailed information on the six categories and how they are calculated, please refer to the Special Education Funding in 2019-20 memorandum.
+For more detailed information on the seven categories of information used in the Measures of Variability and how they are calculated, please refer to the Education Funding: Technical Paper 2020-21.